-How Medical Professionals Miss HIE Symptoms
+How Medical Professionals Miss HIE Symptoms Due to Medical Malpractice

 When a medical professional is negligent, it opens babies up to birth injuries.
-The challenge in any birth injury case is proving whether their care fell under the standards of care or if they were negligent in following them.
+The challenge in any birth injury case in Delaware is proving whether their care fell under the standards of care or if they were negligent in following them.

 For instance, if a fetal monitor is incorrectly used or warnings get ignored, that’s a sign of negligence.
 Another sign is failing to perform tests like Apgar to check the health of a newborn right after birth.
 It’s hard for a layperson, especially mothers just after birth, to tell when something is wrong with their care.